How to Train Your Advisor: Steering Black-Box LLMs with Advisor Models

 The \Sys{} design turns prompt engineering into an RL problem, where the advisor learns which advice reliably elicits better performance.
 Unlike static prompt optimization, the advisor adapts the black-box model on a per-instance basis.
 No gradient access is needed from the black-box model, allowing for the full leveraging of frontier API-based models.
-As open-source models may also serve as the advised model, in this work we will use ``black-box'' and ``student'' model interchangeably.
+An example of advice given by the advisor prior to and after training is given in Figure \ref{example} (right).
+Before training, the advisor gives vague high-level advice, but after training the advice becomes clear and actionable.

-The benefits of \Sys{} fall under two major axes that limited prior work explores:
+\textbf{Advisor Transferability.} An additional advantage of the modularity of \Sys{} is the transferability of trained advisors.
+As advisors learn to generate advice in natural language, they can advise students beyond the model used during training.
+This may be used, for example, to train an advisor with low-cost student models and transfer to a frontier model student, enabling cost-efficient optimization.
+An example of transferring an advisor trained on GPT-4o mini to GPT-5 is given in Figure \ref{example} (left).

-\begin{enumerate} \item \textbf{Reactive, instance-specific optimization.} A learned policy generates natural language advice conditioned to each input, in contrast to static prompting methods that provide a single fixed context. \item \textbf{Leveraging black-box capabilities without modification.} The advisor is updated in gradient space while the black-box model remains unchanged.
-This produces a \textbf{robust system} that preserves black-box reasoning capabilities and avoids post-training risks such as catastrophic forgetting. \end{enumerate}
+The benefits of \Sys{} fall under two major axes:

-Beyond these core benefits, advisor models can also be viewed as a compact, trainable interface for parametrically capturing environment-specific latents.
-This perspective connects \Sys{} to ongoing discussions on personalization and memory in compound AI systems.
+\begin{enumerate} \item \textbf{Reactive, transferable, instance-specific optimization.} A learned policy generates natural language advice conditioned to each input, in contrast to static prompting methods that provide a single fixed context.
+Moreover, the learned policy can be used to improve models beyond those used during training. \item \textbf{Leveraging and improving black-box frontier capabilities without modification.} The advisor is updated in gradient space while the black-box model remains unchanged.
+This produces a robust system that we empirically show improves black-box capabilities while preserving capabilities on untrained tasks, avoiding post-training risks such as catastrophic forgetting. \end{enumerate}